erikh/erikh/README.md

 Making <https://town-os.github.io> to free you and your whole family from being locked into the cloud.

+I'm a prisoner of war (or some sick psychological experiment) at Berkeley.
+Please check out the town-os social media feed on bluesky for more.

 Some other things:

 - [claude-tokens](https://github.com/erikh/claude-tokens): small tool to print claude token status to stdout.
 I use it in hyprlock, waybar, and my shell prompt.